 Smartcards have become popular for individual use because of their set of features and especially their high level of security.
-Banks have been the pioneers, and thanks to EMV – an open standard of security and interoperability created by Europay, MasterCard and Visa that defines interactions between processing devices and cards at the physical, electrical, data and application levels – benefits of this technology.
+Banks have been the pioneers, and thanks to EMV – an open standard of security and interoperability created by Europay, MasterCard and Visa that defines interactions between processing devices and cards at the physical, electrical, data and application levels – several companies can take advantage of the benefits of this technology.

 Most card issuers have adopted EMV, initially due to regulations and fraud reduction.
 The EMV standard provides for the use of encryption at all stages of the process and is superior to the magnetic card mainly in three aspects:

 - Card Authentication – Cards are authenticated online by the issuer using a Dynamic Data Authorization (DDA) or offline by the terminal using Static Data Authorization (SDA) according to the risk parameters defined by the issuer.

 - Carrier Authentication – The holder is verified through encrypted credentials and stored on the card by the sender at the time of the personalization, protecting against theft or loss.